Loyola University Maryland

 Anxiety

 Anxiety is the most common problem for which students come to the Counseling Center.
-Anxiety can be caused by stress—relatively brief stresses, like exams, and by longer-lasting ones, like having a loved one with a serious illness, or feeling you don't fit in because of the way you look, or because of your sexual orientation.
-Anxiety can also develop without any identifiable stressor.
-It can “run in the family.”
-Regardless of the cause, if anxiety is interfering with your life, counseling can help you.
+Anxiety can be caused by stress such as—relatively brief stresses, like exams, and by longer-lasting ones, like having a loved one with a serious illness, or feeling you don't fit in because of the way you look, or because of difficulties faces in identity development.
+Anxiety can also develop without any identifiable stressors.
+It can “run in the family" meaning that it can be genetic or inherited.
+Regardless of the cause, if anxiety is interfering with your life, counseling can be one way to help you.

 Anxiety can look different depending on the person, but it typically involves troubling thoughts and emotions (like fear, dread, and racing thoughts) and physical sensations (like rapid heartbeat, sweating, and shortness of breath).
-Some anxiety is needed to motivate and get you focused, but excessive anxiety can become problematic.
+Some people do not know that there can be an optimum level of anxiety that is needed to motivate and get you focused, but excessive anxiety can become problematic.
 If anxiety permeates your daily mood and interferes with your functioning, it can be helpful to learn healthy coping strategies to better manage anxious symptoms.
+The Counseling Center located in Humanities 150 is open M-F from 8:30am until 5pm (EST) and closed when the university is closed.
+If you would like to make an appointment with a counselor, schedule an appointment online, stop by our office, or call 410-617-2273.

 Types of Anxiety